anodejs/anodejs/docs/SIMPLE_SETUP.md

 * ```Developers``` - set push&pull permissions.
 Later, it will include developers' accounts and application repositories.
 * ```Readonly``` - set pull permissions only.
 Add buddy account here.
 Later it can be used for private repositories, if any.

-### Setup bitbucket team (if needed)

-If you are using bitbucket for private repositories, you need to create complimentary bitbucket team.
-Let's assume you've called it by the same name as github organization - ```myanodeorg```.

-As the owner of the team you can manage members.
-Create three groups in the team (complimentary to what you have on github):
-* ```Owners``` - rename existing admin team (not must, just for sake of common terminology between the two sites).
-* ```Developers``` - setup write permissions and optionally allow creating repositories (depends on policies you want to apply).
-* ```Readonly``` - only read permissions.
-Add buddy account to this group.

 ## Fork ANODE repositories

 Fork 2 ANODE repositories to your github organization (__NOTE__: Pay attention you are forking to the organization account and not to your own account).
 The repositories are: